iroha-one/odoo-docs-ja/_sources/administration/odoo_sh/getting_started/create.rst.txt

 Import your database
 ====================

-You can import your database in your Odoo.sh project as long as this is an Odoo 10.0, 11.0 or above database.
+You can import your database in your Odoo.sh project as long as it is in a :doc:`supported version
+</administration/maintain/supported_versions>` of Odoo.

 Push your modules in production
 -------------------------------